 Also, Ripple uses a validating server network along with XRP tokens.
 XRP design does not entertain any mining, and therefore, Ripple is different from Bitcoin.
 Moreover, a wide range of independent servers manages the ripple network which is constantly comparing transaction records.

 XRP tokens are the actual cryptocurrency that is used on the Ripple network that assists money transfer between various countries.
 However, Bitcoin is itself a digital currency.

-XRP tokens are used to represent a transfer of values across the network that is different from Bitcoin where coins are created as rewards for users who offer the computing power to maintain the blockchain network.
+XRP tokens represent a transfer of values across the network that is different from Bitcoin, where coins are created as rewards for users who offer the computing power to maintain the blockchain network.

 ● Transaction Validation

 Unlike Bitcoin that uses blockchain mining, the Ripple network utilizes a distributed consensus mechanism through a network of validating servers to validate the XRP transactions.

 With the help of this, instant confirmations are enabled without any central authority.
 This makes XRP reliable and faster than Bitcoin.